Fawzidev/Recommendation_System/README.md

 # Recommendation_System

-Recommendation system based on attributing weights to the text categories that are more represented in a text.
+An algorithm that assigns weights to text categories that are more prevalent in a text to provide recommendations.